-INTRODUCTION: The chapter below come from the unfinished draft of my “sorta memoir” “WHAT HAPPENED: Confessions of a Failed Boulevardier.”
+INTRODUCTION: The chapter below come from the unfinished draft of my “sorta memoir” “CRAZY DAYS: Confessions of a Fallen Altar Boy.”
 The book recounts significant, untold chapters in my life, including colorful, adventuresome, and, in the end, deeply troubled times abroad.
 The stories are told through the lens of “fictionalized non-fiction,” true-life experiences told through the artifice of storytelling, in which names are changed, and scenarios imagined into life, all of it true to the spirit of what actually occurred.
 The following story traces back to high school in a suburb north of Cincinnati.
 It portrays a friend who was an epic influence in blowing my mind with great performers — and inspiring me to woodshed my own weekend singer-songwriter career into being, eventually.

 We are standing in Tommy’s family room on a bright Saturday afternoon.
 The family’s weiner dog, Charlotte, bolts across the carpet, yapping in protest at the insult of the mailman’s brief appearance on the front porch.

 “You have got to listen to this,” says Tommy.

 As usual, when I’m over at my friend’s house on the weekend, Tommy wears his sunburst Gibson Les Paul guitar.
 Its light-brown leather strap strings across his chest and back like a bandolier.

 That Tommy even has a ’59 Les Paul is wonder enough.
 His father is a downtown management guy for the Cincinnati-based Kroger grocery chain.
 His parents don’t blink at the indulgence of a high-end electric guitar for their only child.